equinor/neqsim/README.md

 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests.

 ## Versioning
-We use SemVer for versioning.
-For the versions available, see
+NeqSim use [SemVer](https://semver.org/) for versioning.

 ## Authors
 Even Solbraa
 Marlene Louse Lund

 ## License
-NeqSim is distributed under the Apache 2 licence.
+NeqSim is distributed under the [Apache-2.0](https://github.com/equinor/neqsimsource/blob/master/LICENSE) licence.

 ## Acknowledgments
 A number of master and PhD students at NTNU have contributed to development of NeqSim.
 We greatly acknowledge their contributions.